An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Introduction

 In this paper, we propose an estimator for the covariance matrix that is equivariant under orthogonal transformations.
 In particular, these transformations include rotations of the variable axes.
-Equivariant estimation of the covariance matrix under the orthogonal group has been studied extensively (e.g., \cite{DeySri, LWSpectrum, takemura}) since the pioneering work of \cite{Stein_Rietz, Stein_Russian}.
+Equivariant estimation of the covariance matrix under the orthogonal group has been studied extensively (e.g., \cite{DeySri, LWSpectrum, takemura}) since the pioneering work of \cite{Stein_Rietz, Stein_Russian2}.
 In this study, we follow our previous work \cite{imple}, where we describe estimators that are valid when $n>p$, and extend it to the case when $p>n$.
-Because of the property of equivariance, the eigenvectors of our estimator are the same as those of $S=\sum_{i=1}^nX_iX_i^\top$, to which we refer as the sample covariance matrix in this paper.
-Thus, our task reduces to providing estimates of the eigenvalues.
-These estimates are obtained from an adjusted profile likelihood function of the population eigenvalues, which is derived by approximating the integral over the eigenvectors (corresponding to the non-zero eigenvalues) of $S$.
+Because of the property of equivariance, the eigenvectors of the covariance matrix are estimated by those of $S=\sum_{i=1}^nX_iX_i^\top$, to which we refer as the sample covariance matrix in this paper.
+Thus, the estimation problem is completed by providing estimates of the eigenvalues.
+These estimates are obtained from an adjusted profile likelihood function of the population eigenvalues, which is derived by approximating the integral of the density function of $S$ over its eigenvectors (corresponding to the non-zero eigenvalues).
 This approximation is however not the large-$n$ (Laplace) approximation of such integral, which results in the modified profile likelihood of \cite{barnd}, but it is an approximation suggested in \cite{hikami-brezin} useful for large $p$.
 Our estimates are a mixture $\hat{\lambda}^\kappa= (1-\kappa)\hat{\lambda}^{0}+\kappa \hat{\lambda}^{1}$ of an exact critical point $\hat{\lambda}^{0}$ of such a likelihood function, which is in fact a maximum when some conditions are satisfied, and an approximate critical point $\hat{\lambda}^{1}$ whose components are a modification of the non-zero sample eigenvalues by terms of order $1/p$.
 The tuning parameter $\kappa$ is determined from the data and controls the shrinkage of the eigenvalues.
 We will describe two algorithms to determine $\kappa$: one based on bootstrap and one based on cross-validation.
 High-dimensional estimators are generally derived under an asymptotic regime in which both $n$ and $p$ increase in such a way that their ratio tends to a constant.
-In our case, $n$ is kept fixed, and the high-dimensionality of the estimator comes into play because we consider a large-$p$ approximation of (the integral underlying) the marginal density of the eigenvalues of $S$.
+In our case, $n$ is kept fixed, and the high-dimensionality of the estimator comes into play because we consider a large-$p$ approximation of the marginal density of the eigenvalues of $S$.